microsoft/TaskTracker/README.md

-# TaskTracker (or, *Are you still on track?!*)
+# TaskTracker (or, *Get my drift?*)
 TaskTracker is a novel approach to detect task drift in large language models (LLMs) by analyzing their internal activations.
-It is based on the research described in this paper [Are you still on track!?
-Catching LLM Task Drift with Activations](https://arxiv.org/abs/2406.00799).
+It is based on the research described in this SaTML'25 paper [Get my drift?
+Catching LLM Task Drift with Activation Deltas](https://arxiv.org/abs/2406.00799).

 <p align="center">
 <img src="https://github.com/microsoft/TaskTracker/blob/main/assets/teaser.png" width="700">